dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 The left sidebar (leftbar) is managed in the `sidebar.js` file.
 You only need to edit the `sidebar.js` file when you are adding a new page or deleting an existing page.
 Editing the `sidebar.js` file can cause merge conflicts as it's updated often because content is being worked on daily.
 You will need to accept the changes from other contributors if you are committing a PR.

-Don't worry if you're not sure where in the TOC a new topic belongs.
+Don't worry if you're not sure where in the leftbar a new topic belongs.
 Do your best and when you submit your PR, the dbt Labs Documentation team will edit it and help to find the right placement.

 The right-hand TOC is created automatically when you add headings to a page.